OWASP/threat-dragon/docs/index.markdown

 Other than that, the user experience is currently almost identical between the web and desktop variants.
 In the future, there will be deeper integration with GitHub (and other code repositories).

-Threat Dragon is currently in development as an OWASP incubator project, so there might still be some bugs.
 You can find the source code for Threat Dragon on [GitHub](https://github.com/OWASP/threat-dragon), where you can also ask for changes or report any issues.